phorsley/DotApprove/_posts/2014-10-16-fca-clamps-down-on-financial-promotions.md

 potential penalties for non-compliance is essential for marketers operating in a regulated industry.

-If you would like a free copy of the guide, you can download it by entering your details below:
+If you would like a free copy of the guide, you can download it below:

 \* Source: [http://www.bovill.com/news-releases/61-percent-rise-in-financial-promotions-withdrawn-or-amended-by-FCA-in-last-year.aspx](http://www.bovill.com/news-releases/61-percent-rise-in-financial-promotions-withdrawn-or-amended-by-FCA-in-last-year.aspx)

-<iframe style="border: 0;" src="http://analytics.clickdimensions.com/perivancouk-ack2m/pages/mv6ppekreeoznidz2oo6a.html" frameborder="0" width="100%" height="500px"></iframe>

 {% include offers/marketing-guide-to-compliance.html %}